Edgar-Donk/frothy-brew/docs/scale/vertical_scale.rst

 The calibrating line is an ``Em Dash`` U2014.

-Be careful when positioning the range and display values, also ensure that the padding added to the layout manager must is wide enough for the display values.
+Be careful when positioning the range and display values, also ensure that the padding added to the layout manager is wide enough for the display values.
 Make sure that the minimum value is at the top and increases to the maximum value at the bottom.